 Scaling and Root Planing

-Scaling and root planing is a non-surgical treatment for periodontal disease, which uses specific instruments to remove harmful bacteria, deposits, and infection around affected teeth.
-Once these specific organisms and bacteria have been removed, a patient’s gum can slowly return to a healthy state.
+Scaling and root planing is a non-surgical treatment for periodontal disease which uses specific instruments to remove harmful bacteria, deposits, and infection around affected teeth.
+Once these specific organisms and bacteria have been removed, a patient’s gum can slowly return to a natural healthy state.

 Dr. Karastathis is proud to offer a staff of hygienists with extensive experience in the specialized cleaning of teeth and gums with periodontal disease.
 Each session will typically consist of a thorough deep cleaning and education on how to care for your gums at home.